 Several steps are involved in our proposed scheme.
 At the reduced $t_{W}$ , MRAM chips create errors, and the total number of errors differs at different reduced $t_{W}$ values.
 At first, we select the most suitable reduced $t_{W}$ value.
-This selected $t_{W}$ aims to generate erroneous bits at a tolerable range for the error-resilient applications.
+This selected $t_{W}$ aims to generate erroneous bits at a tolerable range for error-resilient applications.
 Second, we propose a cell selection algorithm to characterize all MRAM cells from a set of measurements by writing a specific data pattern that produces maximum error compared with other data patterns to identify the erroneous (approximate) and error-free (accurate) memory cells/addresses for the AC framework.
-These two steps must be performed only once to choose the appropriate number of MRAM cells/addresses.
+The characterization needs to be performed only once to choose the appropriate number of MRAM cells/addresses.
 Finally, we collect data by writing all necessary data patterns into the entire memory to gain valuable insights about the bit errors' frequency, significance, and nature.